tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

 ```

-Now, the handler method is going to have to check a few things:
+{% include highlight.html anchor="spore-consumption-validation" text="Now, the handler method is going to have to check a few things:" %}
 1. Does the spore the player said they ate *actually exist*?
 2. Was the player anywhere *near* the spore they said they ate?
 3. If the player ate the spore, how much should they grow?